Lowering threshold of NaI(Tl) scintillator to 0.7 keV in the COSINE-100 experiment: Likelihood-Based PSD Parameters

 \section{Likelihood-Based PSD Parameters}

-COSINE-100 events are categorized into three main categories: scintillation events and two kinds of PMT noise events named Type-1 and Type-2~\cite{COSINE-100:2020wrv}.
-While Type-1 noise can be separated simply by the charge-weighted mean-time, the long-tailed distribution of Type-2 noise events, as shown in Fig.~\ref{fig:waveform}, makes it challenging to distinguish them from scintillation events using the mean-time.
+The scintillation events in COSINE-100 are contaminated by PMT-induced noise.
+In Ref.~\cite{COSINE-100:2020wrv}, these noise events were classified as Type-1 and Type-2, based on the parameter space defined by charge-weighted mean-time and pulse-shape parameters.
+Type-1 noise refers to events with large spikes and short mean times, while Type-2 noise consists of events with small spikes and long mean times.
+This distinction is illustrated in Fig.~\ref{fig:waveform}.
+During the event selection process, Type-2 noise is more difficult to distinguish from scintillation events due to its long-tailed structure, which resembles that of the scintillation events.

-In our previous study, we introduced a ``likelihood parameter ($p_l$)" to separate Type-2 noise events, which allowed us to reach the 1\,keV threshold.
+In our previous study~\cite{COSINE-100:2020wrv}, we introduced a ``likelihood parameter ($p_l$)", which calculates and parametrizes the likelihood value between an event and the signal and noise templates shown in Fig.~\ref{fig:waveform}.
+This parameter was effective in separating Type-2 noise events and played a crucial role in achieving a 1\,keV threshold.
 However, this alone was insufficient to lower the threshold below the 1\,keV region.
 For more effective discrimination, we use individual PMT waveforms rather than crystal-based summed waveforms and different parameters for each noise type.
 We also apply new likelihood parameters using Fourier-transformed waveforms to further improve discrimination.